bright/new-www/content/blog/5-things-recruiters-can-learn-from-marketers.md

 <div className="image">![strategic thinking recruitment](/images/strategic-thinking.png "")</div>

-Source:
+###### Source:

 The same applies to recruiters.
-You should not perceive a recruitment process as a pure transaction.
-You should put both candidate’s and employer’s needs at the forefront of your decision.
-Rather than just selling the job offer your focus should be on what can be done to solve both sides’ problems.
-Look at your target group and the challengers they are facing.
-You need the ability to see things from a broader perspective.
-Do not see recruiting as filling the vacancy, but more as an evolving process that ha sto bring the real value to the business and applicants.
+You should not perceive a recruitment process as a pure transaction. **You should put both candidate’s and employer’s needs at the forefront of your decision.
+Rather than just selling the job offer your focus should be on what can be done to solve both sides’ problems.** Look at your target group and the challengers they are facing.
+You need the ability to see things from a broader perspective. **Do not see recruiting as filling the vacancy, but more as an evolving process that has to bring the real value to the business and applicants.**

 ## 5. Knowing your “product” well